tanaynistala/labyrinth/proposal.md

 ## Timeline and Individual Responsibilities

-*State the timeline in terms of weeks and milestones you want to achieve.
-If working on a team, state what the individual responsibilities are at this point (i.e., who is going to do what, these may of course change over the course of the project).
-[1].*
+[//]: # (State the timeline in terms of weeks and milestones you want to achieve.
+If working on a team, state what the individual responsibilities are at this point i.e., who is going to do what, these may of course change over the course of the project.
+[1].)

 We will be discussing over tomorrow on the timeline and individual responsibilities for the project.